Eurozone Inflation Falls Faster Than Expected In March - UrduPoint

 Other Eurostat data published Wednesday showed the unemployment rate in the single currency area was stable at 6.5 percent in February, the same figure as in January.

-Previous data had set the unemployment rate at 6.4 percent in January but the agency revised that figure in Wednesday's release.
+Previous data had put the unemployment rate at 6.4 percent in January but the agency revised that figure in Wednesday's release.

 Recent Stories